PPetermeier/PPetermeier.github.io/content/Skills.md

   - block: markdown
     content:
       title: "What I experienced so far"
+      text: |
-      text: "  I spent a lot of time studying humanities with a focus on philosophy, only to change course and start my BA to learn how to build complex things with a clear purpose using software.
+        I spent a lot of time studying humanities with a focus on philosophy, only to change course and start my B.S. to learn how to build complex things with a clear purpose using software.

         This part of my education is not listed here, mainly because I find it difficult to explain what concrete practical skills I have acquired during my time there.

         At the same time, I'm sure that my experiences have structured many of my cognitive processes and views in a fundamental way, and have made me a much better software engineer, developer, modeller, team member and human being.

         If you are curious about this side of me, I would encourage you to visit the [About this place](https://infornomics.substack.com/p/about-me)-Section of my substack.
 How I think about things I find interesting can be seen in the posts themselves.
 I hope you like it.

         ___

-      "
       design:
       spacing:
     # Customize the section spacing.
 Order is top, right, bottom, left.